 Soledad continues to be a hubbub of activity.
 It sits smack dab in the middle of the Salinas Valley, surrounded by prolific agricultural fields that have given rise to the Salinas Valley being designated the Salad Bowl of the World.
 It’s a gateway to both the rugged Gabilan Mountains and the more serene Santa Lucia’s.

 Mission Nuestra Señora de la Soledad, founded in 1791, was the 13th California mission.
 Flooding and neglect brought it to a state of disrepair, but today much has been restored.
 It remains a peaceful place of solitude.

 Catalina Munras was the founder of the City of Soledad.
 Thanks to her generous donation of land, the City took root and grew, building a church, school and railroad depot on the land she provided.

 Soledad School District was formed in 1913 with the opening of San Vicente School, built in the style of this typical school building.
 Young people came from miles around for readin’, writin’ and ‘rithmetic.

-Steinbeck’s mother, Olive Hamilton, was a teacher in one-room schoolhouses throughout the area before marrying.
-Students in towns like San Ardo, Pleyto and King City benefited from her competence.
-Pastures of Heaven references stories Olive told Steinbeck about teaching in these country communities.
+Steinbeck’s mother, Olive Hamilton, was a teacher in one-room schoolhouses before marrying.
+Students in San Ardo, Pleyto and King City benefited from her competence.
+Pastures of Heaven references stories Olive told Steinbeck about teaching in these communities.